Troubleshoot Gateway AntiVirus

 - The Firebox device did not download the most recent signature set

-You can use the EICAR test tool to confirm that Gateway AV is enabled for the correct policy and that it can detect viruses.
+You can use the EICAR test tool to confirm that Gateway AntiVirus is enabled for the correct policy and that it can detect viruses.
 To obtain this tool, see Eicar.org.
+For information about how to us this, see Use the EICAR Test File to test Gateway AntiVirus in the WatchGuard Knowledge Base.

-In some cases, a virus which exists in the AVG database may not be in the signature set in use by your Firebox device.
-Some devices use a smaller set which focus on the more common viruses, and may not detect every virus.
-To learn more, see Gateway AntiVirus signature set sizes.
+In some cases, a virus which exists in the database might not be in the signature set used by your Firebox.
+Some Firebox models use a smaller set which focus on the more common viruses, and may not detect every virus.
+To learn more, see the article Gateway AntiVirus signature set sizes in the WatchGuard Knowledge Base.

 Review Log Messages for Gateway AntiVirus Scans

-If your Firebox device is configured to send log data to a Dimension system or WatchGuard Log Server, you can search your log data for the filename to identify whether your device scanned the file, and view the scan results.
+If your Firebox device is configured to send log data to a Dimension system or WatchGuard Log Server, you can search your log data for the filename to identify whether your Firebox scanned the file, and see the scan results.

-For more information on how to search log messages in Dimension, see Search Device Log Messages.
+For more information on how to search log messages in Dimension, see Search Device Log Messages (Dimension).

 Example Log Messages